webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 To active the public collections gallery:

 1. Navigate to org **Settings**.
-2. Toggle **Enable public collections gallery** on.
+2. Toggle _Enable public collections gallery_ on.
 3. Save.

-You can share the link to your public collections gallery by copying the lin in org **Settings**, or by clicking on the copy button next to "**Visit public collections gallery**" from your dashboard.
+You can share the link to your public collections gallery by copying the lin in org **Settings**, or by clicking on the copy button next to the _Visit public collections gallery_ link in the org dashboard.

-If you choose to hide the gallery later, you can go back to the setting and set the toggle to off at any time.
-The gallery will still be available for logged-in org members to preview, but the public page will be hidden.
-Public collections will be treated the same as _Unlisted_ when the public gallery is turned off.

 ### Customizing the Gallery